mvccdev/mvcc-data-js/README.md

 # mvcc-data-js

-A collection of JavaScript functions for templating and data manipulation.
+A collection of JavaScript functions for generating HTML from JSON or a REST API.

 ## Skill Prerequisites